 Sand helps improve drainage by allowing excess water to flow through easily while still holding plenty of moisture near the roots.
 A good ratio for using sand in your 12 inch diameter pot potting soil is 1 part peat moss to 1 part sand by volume.

 Peat moss is the most important ingredient in potting soil of 12 inch garden pots because it holds moisture and nutrients.
 When mixed with the other ingredients, peat moss becomes spongy and holds water well.
 Peat moss is not a renewable resource; it can take centuries for it to form naturally in bogs.

 Most commercial potting soils use synthetic substitutes that are less expensive and easier to obtain.
-For example, if you have a 5 gallon pot full of potting soil mixture, use 2 cups of sand instead of 3 cups of peat moss or compost (or make up another combination).
+For example, if you have a 5 gallon pot full of potting soil mixture, you can use 2 cups of sand instead of 3 cups of peat moss or compost.

 12 inch nursery pot with drainage needs about 1/2 to 3/4 of a gallon of water per week.
 The general rule is to check the soil every week.
-If it feels dry, then you need to add more water.
+You need to add more water if it feels dry.
 Keep adding water until the soil feels damp but not wet.

-There are several factors that affect the amount of water needed.
-These include: The size and type of container.
+There are several factors.
+The size and type of container is important.
 A large pot will require more water than a small one, as will plastic or clay pots instead of ones made of stone or ceramic.

 The type of plant growing in the pot.
 Plants with shallow roots need less water than plants with deep ones.
 Foliage plants (like roses) require more water than flowering plants because their leaves pull moisture from the soil through transpiration.

 The climate where you live.
 In hot and dry climates, plants need more frequent watering than those in cooler ones.
 This is because heat increases evaporation from soil and transpiration from leaves, making it necessary to replace lost moisture more frequently.